 For foreign policy, the big question raised by Zuma's presidency was whether the momentum from Mbeki's expansionist years would continue, given the former's preoccupations with domestic matters and comparatively weak passion for the international stage.
 Only in 2012 was the answer decisively affirmative: Dlamini-Zuma's engineered election as African Union Commission chairperson, and Pretoria's entry to BRICS.
-By mid-2012, Pretoria's National Development Plan - overseen by Manuel from within the Presidency and endorsed at the ANC's December 2012 national conference - provided a variety of mandated changes in policy so as to align with South Africa's new BRICS identity and functions:
+By mid-2012, Pretoria's National Development Plan - overseen by Manuel from within the Presidency and endorsed at the ANC's December 2012 national conference - provided a variety of mandated changes in policy so as to align with South Africa's new BRICS identity and functions.
+These mainly involved pro-business statements for deeper regional economic penetration, alongside the exhortation to change 'the perception of the country as a regional bully, and that South African policy-makers tend to have a weak grasp of African geopolitics.'44